Trees - General Reference

 100 TREE MYTHS

 Dr. Alex Shigo.
-One of the most renowned researchers of our time discards many myths (“misconceptions, misunderstandings and, mostly, half truths”) about trees and their care.
+One of the most renowned researchers of our time discards many myths about trees and their care ("misconceptions, misunderstandings and, mostly, half truths").
 The book describes the myths then provides the correct information on topics ranging from tree environment, anatomy, growth, planting, care, pruning, insects, diseases, wounds and more.
-6 x 9, 80p, b&w photos & illustrations, 1993, 1995, 2006.
+6 x 9, 80p, b&w photographs & illustrations, 1993, 1995, 2006.

 TREES: A Visual Guide